Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Conclusion

 To probe the estimator’s robustness, we studied the impact of sensor dropout by artificially increasing the uncertainty of key sensors, effectively removing them from the assimilation process.
 Remarkably, even when the most informative leading-edge sensor was dropped, the estimator maintained high accuracy.
-This resilience stems from the low-rank structure of the system: when a dominant sensor is lost, the filter implicitly increases the Kalman gain weights on neighboring sensors, allowing them to compensate and reconstruct the dominant flow features.
+This resilience stems from the mode redistribution of the system: when a dominant sensor is lost, the filter implicitly increases the Kalman gain weights on neighboring sensors, allowing them to compensate and reconstruct the dominant flow features.
 As a result, the degradation in lift and vorticity estimation was minimal, confirming that the estimator leverages spatial redundancy and shared observability among nearby sensors.

-A key and consistent phenomenon observed across all test cases was the aerodynamic response to dipole gusts.
-When the positive lobe of the dipole interacted with the primary negative leading-edge vortex, it transiently increased the effective angle of attack, producing a sharp lift surge.
-This was followed by a rapid lift drop caused by the arrival of the negative lobe, which disrupted the vortex structure.
-These gust–vortex interactions corresponded to the most dynamically complex phases of the flow evolution and were consistently associated with the largest estimation errors and highest posterior uncertainty.
-The uncertainty fields correctly identified regions of limited observability---such as the gust core and wake shear layers---indicating that the estimator not only reconstructs the dominant flow features but also provides reliable confidence bounds.

-Overall, the results demonstrate that the proposed framework achieves accurate and efficient flow state estimation under strong disturbances, with robustness to sensor dropout and generalization to unseen gust realizations.
-By exploiting low-rank structure and integrating uncertainty quantification, this method provides a scalable and reliable foundation for flow monitoring, feedback control, and decision-making in real-time aerodynamic systems where traditional solvers are computationally prohibitive.
+The gust–vortex interactions corresponded to the most dynamically complex phases of the flow evolution and were consistently associated with the largest estimation errors and highest posterior uncertainty.
+The uncertainty fields correctly identified regions of physically-limited observability---such as the gust core and wake shear layers---indicating that the estimator not only reconstructs the dominant flow features but also provides reliable confidence bounds.
+Overall, the results demonstrate that the proposed framework achieves accurate and efficient flow state estimation under strong arbitrary disturbances, with robustness to sensor dropout and generalization to unseen gust realizations.
+By exploiting sequential filtering, this method provides a scalable and reliable foundation for flow monitoring, feedback control, and decision-making in aerodynamic systems where traditional solvers are computationally prohibitive.